Does Water Temperature affect your Coffee Brew

 How important is temperature compared to grind size?

 Both matter, but grind size and temp work hand-in-hand.
-You need the right temp to extract your chosen grind properly.
+You need the right temperature to extract your chosen grind properly.

 What happens if my temperature varies during the pour?